-Course Frequency: Offered when student interest and faculty availability allow
+Hours: 3 Course Frequency: Offered when student interest and faculty availability allow Prerequisite(s): None

 This course provides a study of the rights and remedies of debtors and creditors under the Federal Bankruptcy Code.
 In addition, the interplay of the Bankruptcy Code and the provisions of Article 9 of the Uniform Commercial Code and other provisions of state law are examined.